About our Medical Leadership

 Pediatric Residency Program Director

-Dr. Cunill-De Sautu went on to serve as the Interim Director of Medical Education at Nicklaus Children's Hospital in 2008 and led the Pediatric Residency Program through a successful ACGME survey.
-She was subsequently appointed as the Pediatric Residency Program Director in July, 2008.
+Dr. Cunill-De Sautu went on to serve as the Interim Director of Medical Education at Nicklaus Children's Hospital and was subsequently appointed as the Pediatric Residency Program Director in July, 2008.
 Dr. Cunill is responsible for the overall supervision of the residents, the recruitment of incoming residents, the execution and evaluation of the educational activities of the program and the assurance that the resident curriculum is in compliance with the RRC requirements.

-Dr. Cunill-De Sautu holds faculty appointments at Florida International University (Clinical Assistant Professor), NOVA Southeastern University’s College of Osteopathic Medicine (Clinical Assistant Professor), and at the St. George’s University School of Medicine (Professor).
+Dr. Cunill-De Sautu holds faculty appointments at Florida International University (Clinical Assistant Professor), Nova Southeastern University’s College of Osteopathic Medicine (Clinical Assistant Professor), and at the St. George’s University School of Medicine (Professor).
 She is board-certified by the American Board of Pediatrics and is a Fellow of the American Academy of Pediatrics.
-Dr. Cunill-De Sautu also serves on the National Board of Medical Examiners (NBME) USMLE Step 3 Ambulatory Care Test Material Development Committee.
+Dr. Cunill-De Sautu also serves as Co-Chair of the National Board of Medical Examiners (NBME) USMLE Children's Health Test Material Development Committee and is also a member of the USMLE Step 3 Interdisciplinary Review Committee.

 Maria Behnam-Terneus, DO, FAAP